Our situation: End-of-Life for Cable TV

 Fundamental to the practice of Making TV: Story

 Before technology of any kind, there was story.
-Stories bring people together to entertain, to learn, or take action.
+Stories bring people together to entertain, learn, or take action.
 They play a crucial role in fostering connection, building shared identity, transmitting cultural knowledge, promoting empathy, and creating a sense of belonging.
-Story leads to engagement by fostering opportunities for sharing experiences, perspectives, and values.
+Storytelling leads to engagement by fostering opportunities for sharing experiences, perspectives, and values.
 Ultimately bonds are strengthening within a community.
 Stories can provide a common language for discussing complex issues and fostering open communication within a community.

 For Strategic Consideration: Focus on the studio and legacy vs. TV

-About the studio: No longer State-of-the-Art
+Footnote: About the studio: No longer State-of-the-Art

 Building on what has come before, WPAA offers a physical space with video production technology that people do not have at home.
 Our studio is very adequate for community TV; but much of our technology is no longer state-of-the-art.
+We are working on that.